English

 October: Meadow Grass

-Apply a greasy cream or petroleum jelly around your nostrils.
-This can help trap some of the pollen before they enter your nose, potentially reducing sneezing and the itchy feeling in your nose.
+Apply a thick cream or petroleum jelly around your nostrils.
+This helps to trap some of the pollen before they enter your nose, potentially reducing sneezing and that tickly feeling in your nose.

-Sunglasses can help prevent pollen from getting into your eyes, which might reduce itchy eyes and also give you a summery look.
+Sunglasses can prevent pollen from getting into your eyes.
+This might reduce itchy eyes and also gives you a summery look.

 A large part of our immunity is located in the gut.
 When our gut health is in order, it strengthens the immune system and enhances the body's ability to combat allergic reactions.
 Improving your gut health might reduce your hay fever symptoms.
 Want to work on your gut health to see if it helps you?
-Read this blog on keeping your gut flora healthy.
+Read this blog about maintaining a healthy gut flora.

-In need of a pollen-free day?
-Head to the coast.
-There are few to no pollen by the sea, making it the perfect way to give your body a break from sneezing.
+Need a pollen-free day?
+Go to the coast.
+There are few to no pollen present by the sea, making it the perfect way to give your body a break from sneezing fits.

 Written by: Caya Kerkhof